graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 In case the client can not access the schema at all, the server SHOULD respond with the appropriate `4xx` status code.

+## Processing the response

+If the response uses a non-`200` response code and the media type of the response payload is `application/json` then the client MUST not rely on the body to be a well-formed GraphQL response since the source of the response may not be the server but instead some intermediary such as API gateways, proxies, firewalls, etc.